Prajnaparamita: Xuanzang's Prajñāpāramitā Library

+A modern English translation: The Great Prajna Paramita Sutra (vols.
+1 to 6) translated by Naichen Chen (Tucson: Wheatmark).

 In the Tibetan Kangyur

 In the Tibetan Buddhist tradition, the Abhisamayālaṅkāra is traditionally said to be a commentary to seventeen Prajñāpāramitā (PP) source texts.
 These are seen as the most important PP sutras and they collectively known as the "Seventeen Mothers and Sons" (Wyl. yum sras bcu bdun).